H

 How much do Huskydoodles shed?
 Though they are sometimes referred to as hypoallergenic dogs, Huskydoodles do shed.
 However, the amount of hair they shed is very little.

 This dog has a relatively easy grooming routine.
 It needs to be brushed just 2 times per week to remove dead hair from its coat.
 A wire brush with plastic tips on the ends of its bristles is a good grooming tool for this dog.
-This brush makes it easy to get rid of any mats in its poodle-like short, curly coat.
+This brush makes it easy to get rid of any mats in its poodle-like, short, curly coat.
 A grooming glove is another helpful tool when gently brushing the dog’s legs and face.

 Since these dogs are prone to allergies, brushing them once or twice per week can give an owner the opportunity to examine their skin.
-Scratching, red areas of skin or even bleeding can all indicate the presence of allergies.
+Scratching, red areas of skin, or even bleeding can all indicate the presence of allergies.

 Training

 Both poodles and Siberian huskies are intelligent dogs.
 So, it’s no surprise that Huskydoodles are intelligent!
 Along with being intelligent, they have an independent streak.
 This part of their personality can make obedience training a challenge.
-Conducting short training sessions with lots of praise can prompt a Huskydoodle to fully learn the lessons.
+Conducting short training sessions with lots of praise can help a Huskydoodle to fully learn the lessons.

-Huskies are known to be a little challenging while poodles are easy to train.
+Huskies are known to be a little challenging, while poodles are easy to train.
 So, the difficulty level of training a Huskydoodle depends on whether it has more poodle traits or more husky traits in its DNA.

 Exercise

 Both puppies and adults have a lot of energy to burn.
 They need 60 or more minutes a day of exercise to stay in great health.
-They are explorers so walking in the woods or walking the trails at a local park are both good ideas.
-This dog can also get great exercise with a rowdy game of fetch or chase in the backyard or in a field.
+They are explorers, so walking in the woods or walking the trails at a local park are both good ideas.
+This dog can also get great exercise with a rowdy game of fetch or chase in the backyard or a field.
 Going to a dog park is fine as long as the dog is socialized.

 This hybrid breed is large and rambunctious.
 Consequently, apartment living is not suitable for it.
 They need lots of space just for daily living.